gluobe/container-workshop/Lab 8 - Join a cluster/README.md

 The `oc cluster` command has allowed us to run Openshift in a containerized manner.
 Meaning Openshift itself runs in containers as well as the applications.
 This is a quick and dirty method for testing out Openshift.

-Before this workshop we installed a non-containerized Openshift Master Instance, which had all of your instances as nodes.
-We'll now reconnect to the Master Instance to form one big Openshift Cluster.
+Before this workshop me and Steven installed a non-containerized Openshift Master Instance, which had all of your instances as nodes.
+We'll now reconnect to the Master Instance to form one big Openshift Cluster with all your team instances.

 1. Destroy your Openshift Containerized Cluster.